-There are certain formalities including that agreements and contracts by which economic rights are transferred must be registered before the Mexican Public Copyright Register in order to be enforceable against third-parties.
+There are certain formalities including that agreements and contracts by which economic rights are transferred must be registered before the Mexican Copyright Register to be enforceable against third parties.

 3.2 Are there any formalities required for a copyright licence?